randyv12/rails-521-webpack/README.md

 # README

-This is a boiler plate project for rendering full react pages in Rails.
+This is a boiler plate project for rendering full react pages in Rails with Typescript.

 ## This uses
 * Webpacker